miniblk/mini_scripts/README.md

 # Mini Scripts

-This is my personal scripts for daily use, written mostly in Ruby for now because I'm learning it, so the code may be a bit rough.
+This is my personal scripts for daily use, primarily written in Ruby as I’m currently learning the language, so the code may be a bit rough.